Infographic: Construction Loan Administration 2018 Survey Results

 Well, there’s no silver bullet, but some recent trends, platforms, and technological advances are showing promise.

+Up until recently, most banks have focused on digital banking solutions to enhance the retail customer experience.
+This trend has now evolved into other areas such as internal operations within corporate banking.
 Banks are evaluating and outsourcing services designed to introduce process changes considerably faster while complimenting and enhancing existing deployments and services.
 Others are using cloud-based mobile technology to connect stakeholders better, anytime and anywhere.
 Machine learning is also showing tremendous promise as a vehicle to automate mundane tasks while reducing human error, improving employee experience, reducing turnover, and improving overall performance.

 In Conclusion